avantguard-cyber-security/HandleMonitor/README.md

 # HandleMonitor
- Monitoring a process to see if any handles to files are being opened.
+ Monitoring a process to see what handles to files are being opened.